-It might surprise you to know that there are two regular podcasts dedicated to nothing but customer support.
+It might surprise you to know that there are three regular podcasts dedicated to nothing but customer support.
 With one of those having 100+ episodes, how much more could there possibly be to say about customer support?

 A lot, it turns out.
 Much like the early days of B2B “inbound” marketing, customer support didn’t really exist ten years ago.
 It isn’t taught in schools, and nobody’s mother encouraged them to pursue it as a career.

 Customer support is undergoing a fundamental shift.
 It’s moving from the outskirts of business consciousness to occupying a very central role.
 We need communities like this to drive the role of customer support, attract talented would-be candidates to the profession, and elevate customer service to its rightful place in a company’s growth strategy.